Seattle's Child

 Driving time from Seattle: Two and a half hours

 This is a pleasant, forested campground just off Highway 20.
-There’s an excellent interpretive center three miles away, and trails which allow you to check out the nearby Skagit River and Newhalem Creek.
-The area is full of wonders, including Diablo Lake (and the Diablo Lake dam), and mountain trails easy and hard.
+Three miles away, thereā€™s an excellent interpretive center and trails that allow you to explore the nearby Skagit River and Newhalem Creek.
+The area is full of wonders, including Diablo Lake (and the Diablo Lake dam) and mountain trails, both easy and hard.

 Booked up?
 Try nearby Colonial Creek South Campground or explore the Baker Lake area from Panorama Point.